Places

 How Churches Use South Africa

-• Soweto and Johannesburg reconciliation conversations, partnering with local churches and community uplift projects
+- Soweto and Johannesburg reconciliation conversations with local churches and community development partners.

 What Works Well

-• Morning worship/teaching blocks in hotel ballrooms, township churches, or lodge decks; afternoons balanced between learning, service, and rest
+- Morning worship and teaching blocks in hotel ballrooms, township churches, or lodge decks, with afternoons balanced between learning, service, and rest.

-• Evening fundraising moments: vineyard receptions, township choir collaborations, and safari sundowner storytelling
+- Evening fundraising moments including vineyard receptions, township choir collaborations, and safari sundowner storytelling.

 We coordinate flights, security-aware transport, and ministry partners so pastors can focus on shepherding teams, cultivating generosity, and honoring local stories.